Azealia Banks: Sexuality and views on the LGBT community

-Banks identifies as bisexual.
+Banks is bisexual.
 During the few instances where she has discussed her sexuality with the press, she has expressed dissatisfaction with society's labeling of others based on sexual orientation.
-In an interview with The New York Times, she stated, "I'm not trying to be, like, the bisexual, lesbian rapper.
+In an interview with The New York Times, she said, "I'm not trying to be, like, the bisexual, lesbian rapper.
 I don't live on other people's terms."

-Banks has been accused of both homophobia and transphobia, with Out editors stating she is a bully to the LGBT community rather than an ally.
-In 2015, she used language that PinkNews called homophobic when she called a flight attendant a "fucking faggot" during what they described as an "in-flight meltdown".
-Later the same month, Banks posted what Billboard called a "Twitter tirade" against the LGBT community when she tweeted the "LGBT community are like the gay white KKK's.
+Banks has been accused of both homophobia and transphobia, with Out editors calling her a bully to the LGBT community rather than an ally.
+In 2015, she used homophobic language when she called a flight attendant a "fucking faggot" during what is described as an "in-flight meltdown".
+Later that month, Banks posted what Billboard called a "Twitter tirade" against the LGBT community when she tweeted, "LGBT community are like the gay white KKK's.
 Get some pink hoods and unicorns and rally down rodeo drive...
 If I am to be a part of an LGBT community I want to be in it with people who aren't so weak or so easily moved ya know."
-In 2020, she stated gay men were "appropriating horse culture" by using harnesses, ketamine, and sexual lubricant.
-The following year, she said trans women are "just gay boys on hormones using male aggression to force their ways into women's spaces."
+In 2020, she said gay men were "appropriating horse culture" by using harnesses, ketamine, and sexual lubricant.

+Banks has expressed a broad range of views on trans people over the years.
+In 2016, she shared that one of her siblings was a trans man and congratulated him on his top surgery.
+In 2021, she said that trans women are "just gay boys on hormones using male aggression to force their ways into women's spaces", and argued in 2023 that state funding for other healthcare issues should take precedence over funding for gender-affirming surgery, which she compared to cosmetic surgery.

+In 2025, she started to express support for trans people and criticized J. K. Rowling for her "paranoid" views on trans women.
+When asked about her own past comments, she denied being transphobic and said that she had been reacting to "activist" rhetoric at the time; she also argued that "a female and a woman are two different concepts".
+She also mentioned her sibling is a trans man and noted the "pain" and "ostracism" that is caused by transphobia.

+In July 2025 Banks sparked criticism for stating that being gay or transgender is unnatural, claiming they stemmed from trauma responses.